MicrosoftDocs/azure-docs/articles/web-sites-transform-extend.md

 ####<a id="XDT"></a> The applicationHost.xdt file

-The code for your Web App extension goes under %HOME%\SiteExtensions\[your-extension-name].
+The code for your web app extension goes under %HOME%\SiteExtensions\[your-extension-name].
 We'll call this the extension root.

-To register your Web App extension with the applicationHost.config file, you need to place a file called ApplicationHost.xdt in the extension root.
+To register your web app extension with the applicationHost.config file, you need to place a file called ApplicationHost.xdt in the extension root.
 The content of the ApplicationHost.xdt file should be as follows:

 	<?xml version="1.0"?>
 	<configuration xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">